At the Root of Social and Spiritual Order

 The planetary symbolism

-In the order of planets, Jupiter succeeds Mars as the second planet outside Earth’s orbit.
-Martian energy, the first expression of the centrifugal power of action, now needs coordination to expand even further into the vastness of space.
-And Jupiter, both in terms of position and size, well represents this extroverted dynamic.
-From a human point of view, the Jovian image bridges the gap between the individual and the community, placing itself as the glue of a structure that goes far beyond the figure of the individual; in this phase, the energy underlying the life impulse begins to manifest itself as an organic system.
+In the sequence of planets, Jupiter is located after Mars and is the second planet outside Earth’s orbit.
+Mars represents unidirectional energy as the first expression of the centrifugal power of action.
+This energy now needs coordination to expand further in the vastness of space.
+Jupiter, both in its position and size, effectively embodies this extroverted dynamic.
+In the context of human interaction, the Jovian image acts as a bridge between the individual and the community, serving as the cohesive force of a structure that transcends individuality.
+At this stage, the energy underlying vital impulses begins to manifest as an organic system.

-It is essential to understand how an organism, assumed in the broad sense of a functional biological unit or as a complex of elements that adapt to a collaborative regime, is the instrument of choice to carry out a specific activity.
-It is a coordination system in which each part is subordinate to the whole.
-As a result, we obtain an autonomous structure that has tamed the differences inherent in a complex mechanism in view of a common result.
-The concept of an organ (from the Gr. Ὄργανον, instrument) thus manifests itself on different scales of complexity.
-The biological function of a single cell, a complex system in itself, is part of an organ which in turn provides to the formation of an organism, which together with other organisms contributes, on an extra-individual scale, to the establishment of colonies, aggregations, groups, associations and so on.
+Understanding the concept of an organism as a functional biological unit or a complex of elements that work together is crucial in enabling specific activities to occur.
+It is a coordination system in which each part of the organism is subordinate to the whole, resulting in an autonomous structure that can effectively handle the diverse complexities of a mechanism to achieve a common goal.
+The concept of an organ, derived from the Greek word for instrument (ὄργανον), is evident on various levels of complexity – from the biological function of a single cell, already a complex system in itself, as part of an organ that, in turn, contributes to the formation of an organism which, together with other organisms contributes, on an extra-individual scale, to the formation of colonies, aggregations, groups, and societies.

 Psychological and behavioural correspondences